 At the heart of St. Paul Academy and Summit School’s diversity work is the belief that an educational community is at its best when it includes and values all voices, perspectives, and experiences.
-At SPA, maintaining an inclusive, multicultural environment is inherent to our mission and evident in our community: 31% of children enrolled at SPA are students of color.
+At SPA, maintaining an inclusive, multicultural environment is inherent to our mission and evident in our community: in 2019-20, 33% of children enrolled at SPA are students of color.
 Our faculty and staff also represent a broad range of diverse identities with regard to race, ethnicity, religion, national origin, and sexual orientation.

 All members of the SPA community—students, faculty, staff, and parents—are accountable for creating and sustaining a climate of understanding, safety, and respect.
 SPA is a place where everyone feels comfortable expressing who they are and what they believe, regardless of race, gender, religion, learning style, political views, sexual orientation, or economic status.
 We seek to prepare SPA students to be thoughtful, curious, and engaged citizens of our increasingly global and interconnected world.
 Multicultural perspectives are woven throughout the K–12 curriculum in age-appropriate ways that spark students’ interest and deepen their understanding of individual, national, and global identity.
 In the Lower School, there is an emphasis on themes of people and their history, geography, and cultures through units such as ones focused on Minnesota’s indigenous people or African, Mayan, and Hawaiian cultures, and through the study of Spanish beginning in kindergarten.
 Middle School language courses (German, French, and Chinese, along with Spanish) place heavy emphasis on cultural awareness, and social studies classes culminate in a multicultural study of diverse histories and cultures of the United States, focusing on nationality, race, and gender in the 19th and 20th centuries.
 In the Upper School, students’ course choices include Gender in Literature, World Religions, and History of U.S. Social Movements.
 The curriculum has grown to better reflect the current national and global dialogue as well as the increasing cultural diversity of our families.